rahul12-code/rest-countries-react/README.md

 # Rest Countries Project 🌍

 This project is a fully responsive React application that provides detailed information about countries worldwide.
 The application is feature-rich, leveraging React.js hooks, Tailwind CSS for styling, and a country API for dynamic data fetching.
+It includes a clean and user-friendly interface, ensuring a seamless browsing experience across all devices.

 ---